Ducks laud Oilers fans for national anthem

 Nashville forward Vernon Fiddler was born in Edmonton.
 He suspects at least one other U.S. city -- besides Music City -- could sing the Canadian anthem without a teleprompter.

-"Maybe Buffalo, it's right across the border, so they should be able to sing our national anthem," Fiddler said Monday.
+"Maybe Buffalo.
+It's right across the border, so they should be able to sing our national anthem," Fiddler said Monday.